Real Estate

 We’re getting warmer!

-“In the Chinese culture, red is the color that will fight evil away.
+“In Chinese culture, red is the color that will fight evil away.
 It brings luck and health,” says Nikki Sun, a licensed real estate salesperson with Compass in New York City.
 Sun was born and raised in China and has been living in New York City for the past decade.
-She estimates 80 percent of her clients are Chinese.
+She estimates 80% of her clients are Chinese.

 However, the color’s good luck doesn’t necessarily mean people permanently paint their doors red.
 Rather, Sun explains, during the Chinese New Year, households will put Chun Lian around their front door, which is Chinese poetry printed on red paper.